yogeshkumararora/opencv-python3-face-recognition/README.md

 	haarcascade_frontalface_default.xml from: https://github.com/opencv/opencv/tree/master/data/haarcascades

 ## How to run the example:
-*  Manually Create the folders: dataSet and recognizer at the same level as python (.py) files.
+*  Manually Create the following 2 folders at the same level as python (.py) files
+  * dataSet
+  * recognizer
 *  Run dataSetCreator.py, trainer.py and then detector.py